-Due to the deconsolidation of PellePharm, we accounted for part of our remaining investment in PellePharm under the equity method and we recognized our share of PellePharm earnings or losses through June 30, 2019.
-PellePharm was a consolidated entity as of June 30, 2018 and as such, no such gains or losses were recognized during the period.
+Due to the deconsolidation of PellePharm, we accounted of our remaining investment in PellePharm under the equity method and we recognized our share of PellePharm earnings or losses through September 30, 2019.
+PellePharm was a consolidated entity as of September 30, 2018 and as such, no such gains or losses were recognized during the period then ended.